tifrueh/conjugator/README.md

 ### macOS (homebrew)

-A precompiled version and packaged version for macOS (`>=12`) can be downloaded and installed via my homebrew repository:
+A precompiled and packaged version for macOS (`>=12`) can be downloaded and installed via my homebrew repository:

 1. Tap my homebrew tap